kumuluz/kumuluzee-samples/kumuluzee-discovery-consul/discovery-consul-discover-jaxrs/README.md

 # KumuluzEE Discovery &mdash; discover services in JAX-RS service

-> Develop a REST service that discovers a microservice registered with etcd.
+> Develop a REST service that discovers a microservice registered with Consul.

-The objective of this sample is to show how to discover a service, registered with etcd using KumuluzEE Discovery extension.
+The objective of this sample is to show how to discover a service, registered with Consul using KumuluzEE Discovery extension.
 The tutorial will guide you through all the necessary steps.
 You will add KumuluzEE dependencies into pom .xml.
 You will develop a simple REST service, which uses KumuluzEE Discovery extension for service discovery.
-Required knowledge: basic familiarity with JAX-RS and REST; basic familiarity with etcd.
+Required knowledge: basic familiarity with JAX-RS and REST; basic familiarity with Consul.

 ## Requirements